Beware of Scholarship Scams

 - Requests unusual information.
 Beware of scholarships that ask for your credit card number or Social Security Number.
 Scholarships do not need your credit card number to verify your identity or hold the scholarship.
 Scholarship providers are not required to report scholarships to the IRS unless the scholarship is a fee for services.

 - Asks for your bank account number.
-Sounds innocuous, but a scam artist can empty your bank account with just your bank account number and the bank routing number.
+Sounds innocuous, but a scam artist can empty your bank account with just your bank account number and the routing number.
 They can issue a demand draft to withdraw money from your account without your signature.

-- Tells you that you won a scholarship, but you never applied for that scholarship.
+- Tells you that you won a scholarship, but you never applied.
 One scholarship scam deceived many students by sending them a letter that congratulated them about winning a scholarship but asked them to pay the application fee.

 - Falsely claims to be a foundation or tax-exempt charity.
 Check whether the organization really is a foundation using the Exempt Organizations Select Check tool, formerly known as IRS Publication 78.

-- Sends you a scholarship check for too much money.
+- Sends you a scholarship check.
 Do not send them a check for the excess if it seems that they "overpaid" you.
 The scholarship check may look real, but it is a forgery and will bounce after you deposit it.
 Your bank will probably charge you for the bounced check.

 - Advertises a high success rate.
-Paid scholarship matching services sometimes say that a very high percentage of their clients win scholarships.
-Nationally, only about 1 in 8 college students has won private scholarships and the average amount received is less than $4,000.
+Paid scholarship matching services sometimes say that a high percentage of their clients win scholarships.
+But only about 1 in 8 students win private scholarships and the average amount received is less than $4,000.

 - Says that millions or billions of dollars of scholarships went unclaimed last year.
-The unclaimed aid myth has been around for four decades, and is just as bogus now as it was 40 years ago.
+The unclaimed aid myth has been around for decades, but it is just as bogus now as it was 40 years ago.
 Most scholarships have more applicants than money.
-The few scholarships that go unclaimed cannot be claimed, as they have very restrictive selection criteria.
+The few scholarships that go unclaimed cannot be claimed, as they have very restrictive criteria.

 - Creates a false sense of urgency.
 Although scholarships do have deadlines, they aren’t awarded on a first-come, first-served basis.

-- Suggests that they are approved by a reputable organization.
+- Says they are approved by a reputable organization.
 Some scams will falsely claim to be affiliated with the U.S. Department of Education or another government agency.
-The federal government is prohibited from endorsing private businesses.
+But the federal government is prohibited from endorsing private businesses!

-Also watch out for scams that offer a free seminar or a one-on-one interview that are nothing more than a high-pressure sales pitch for a product or service.
+Also, watch out for scams that offer a free seminar or a one-on-one interview.
+Both are nothing more than a high-pressure sales pitch for a product or service.

 Other types of financial aid scams include the advance-fee loan scam, where you are charged an up-front fee to obtain a student loan, refinance a student loan, change repayment plans, postpone loan payments or qualify for loan forgiveness.